axllent/upload2dav/README.md

 ## Installation

-You can use of the pre-built binaries (see releases), or if you prefer to build it from source `go get github.com/axllent/upload2dav`
+You can use of the pre-built binaries (see releases).

+If you prefer to build it from source `go get github.com/axllent/upload2dav`